RyanKennon/Okta-Tenant-Setup/README.md

 ---

 ### 8) Create Group Rules to Assign Users to Groups

+Group rules use Okta Expression Language to automatically assign users to groups based on their profile attribute values.
+This eliminates the need for manual group management and ensures users are always placed in the correct department group as their profile information changes.

 1. Open the **Directory** tab then select **Groups**
 2. Select the **Rules** tab then select **Add Rule**